 - Many cruise lines have themed cruises or special family packages.

-Examples: Popular week-long itineraries include trips to the Caribbean or Mediterranean, providing a mix of cultural experiences and family-friendly fun.
+Examples: Popular week-long itineraries include trips to the Caribbean or the Mediterranean, offering cultural experiences and family-friendly fun.
+Departures from major ports like Miami or Fort Lauderdale often include stops in vibrant locations such as Jamaica or the Greek Isles.

 3. Adventure Seekers